pivotal/docs-tap/supply-chain/how-to/about.hbs.md

-# How To guides for Tanzu Supplu Chain
+# How To guides for Tanzu Supply Chain